rimmertzelle/courses/README.md

 ```
 - `GET /clients` → returns an array of `LinkDto` (`href`, `rel`, `title`) pointing to each client resource.
 - `GET /clients/:id` → returns a `ClientDto`; ids must be 24-char hex ObjectIds.
 Invalid ids raise `400 Bad Request`, missing clients raise `404 Not Found`.
+- `GET /courses` → returns an array of `LinkDto` pointing to each course resource.
+- `GET /courses/:id` → returns a `CourseDto` by course id (curriculum id string).
+- `GET /products` → returns `LinkDto`s for each distinct product referenced by courses, linking to their course overviews.
+- `GET /products/:productId/courses` → returns `CourseDto[]` for courses that include the given product id.

 ### Request flow
 The layered flow for `GET /clients` is: